hot22shot/moonlight-web-stream/README.md

 ```

 ### WebRTC Ice Servers
-A list of ice server for webrtc to use.
+A list of ice servers for webrtc to use.

 ```json
 {